hulalu12/video-segmentation-app/README.md

 ## Fine tuning
-To fine tune the model took an image make a segmentation mask around it.
+To fine-tune the model, take an image, create a segmentation mask around it, and record the pixel coordinates of that mask in a txt file.
+The image and the txt file should have similar names.
+An example is provided in the training.

+    from ultralytics import YOLO
+    model = YOLO('./model/video-seg.pt')  # load a pretrained model
+    model.train(data='./training/seg_person.yaml') # train the model